denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: D**
 **Correct Answer: F**

+**Line 19 starts with an else statement, but there is no preceding if statement that it matches.
+For this reason, line 19 does not compile, making option F the correct answer**

 ---

 24. Which of the following are possible data types for friends that would allow the code to compile?
 (Choose all that apply.)